 - Foster children that are under the legal responsibility of a foster care agency or court are eligible for free meals.

 - Children participating in their school’s Head Start program are eligible for free meals.

 - Children who meet the definition of homeless, runaway, or migrant are eligible for free meals.

-- Children may receive free or reduced-price meals if your household’s income is within the limits on the Federal Income Eligibility Guidelines.
+- Children may receive free or reduced-price meals if their household income is within the limits of the Federal Income Eligibility Guidelines.

 Frequently Asked Questions are available in English and in Spanish.

 Smart School Meals